sumowll/BD4H-Bootcamp/web/index.md

 Welecome to Big Data Bootcamp training.
 This training material is developed by [Sunlab](http://www.sunlab.org/) and [Polo Club](http://poloclub.gatech.edu/).
 Through the training, you will learn  big data tools in [Hadoop](http://hadoop.apache.org) and [Spark](http://spark.apache.org) ecosystem.

-The training material [sample data](data) is for applications in healthcare, but you can  adapt what you learned to other domains and there is no requirement of healthcare background knowledge.
+The training material [sample data](data) is for healthcare applications, but you can  adapt what you learned to other domains and there is no requirement of healthcare background knowledge.

 To get started, please [**setup learning environment**](environment) first.